Leadlighting Tutorial Lesson 1: Cutting Glass for Stained Glass Leadlights the Right Way

 I've tried to make these pages the very best you will find anywhere and totally complete - everything I've seen regarding leadlight instruction on the net has always been incomplete, leaving you with a need to find more information.
 Although some of these pages may seem overly long, it's just so that you won't need to search for more information, it's all here.
 In fact, only about half the contents in these lessons contain the methodology - the nuts & bolts so to speak, the remaining half is all about stuff that is hard to find, if at all.
 They’re written in plain language for both the beginner and devotee, but more importantly, they are the correct way to do things.
 They are given free and I invite you to print them out and collate them into a manual to keep beside you and refer to while you go through each lesson, step by step.

 When I first thought about publishing these pages, I considered whether to include photos of my own work.
 Initially I didn't want to because I thought it would be seen as bragging, which I didn't want but my wife convinced me that people like to look at photos that relate to their hobby, so I relented and included some photos after first publishing these pages.
-I hope you enjoy them and that they may give you some encouragement and ideas.
+There are many photos at the END of each lesson, I hope you enjoy them and that they may give you some encouragement and ideas.

 Certain tools are needed, which are: A quality glass cutter, a 600mm aluminium ruler with a non-slip backing, pen & pencil, running & grozing pliers, a small claw hammer, lead knife & lead snips (not side cutters) about 30 horseshoe nails, a fid, a tooth-brush size wire brush, the very least - an 80 watt soldering iron with a right angle tip, and if you're really serious, a glass grinder to make things easier.
 (There is more information about these tools and materials as you read each step.)